-Grossberg v.
-Merck & Co., Inc. First chaired the first Vioxx® trial in California, which resulted in a complete defense verdict for Merck.
+- Grossberg v.
+Merck & Co., Inc. Lead trial counsel in the first Vioxx® trial in California, which after 6 weeks resulted in a complete jury defense verdict for Merck.

-Mason v.
+- Mason v.
 Merck & Co., Inc. Co-tried a personal injury claim in federal court relating to Vioxx®.
-Unanimous defense verdict for Merck after less than two hours of deliberations.
+Unanimous defense verdict for Merck after less than two hours of jury deliberations.

-Won summary judgment of non-infringement on behalf of defendant Tickets.com in a patent infringement suit before Judge Leonard Davis.
-Plaintiff CEATS sued over 30 defendants relating to online ticketing patents.
+Won summary judgment of non-infringement on behalf of defendant Tickets.com in a patent infringement suit in the Eastern District of Texas.
+Plaintiff sued over 30 defendants relating to online ticketing patents.
 Tickets.com was the only defendant to win summary judgment of non-infringement.

 Forrest Laboratories v.
 Abbott Laboratories

-Co-tried on behalf of Abbott a patent case relating to neonatal surfactant.
-After an eight-week jury trial in Buffalo, the jury returned a unanimous verdict for Abbott on all issues, which later was overturned by the district court.
+Co-tried for Abbott a patent case relating to neonatal surfactant.
+After an eight-week trial in Buffalo, New York the jury returned a unanimous verdict for Abbott on all issues, which later was overturned by the district court.

 Engel v.
 Refco, Inc.

-Co-tried National Futures Association arbitration claims brought by commodity futures investors against futures commission merchant, Refco.
+Co-tried National Futures Association arbitration claims brought by commodity futures investors against futures commission merchant.

 Rosen v.
 Refco, Inc.

-Co-tried AAA arbitration claims brought by commodity futures investors against futures commission merchant, Refco.
+Co-tried AAA arbitration claims brought by commodity futures investors against futures commission merchant.

 Gould v.
 FX Concepts, Inc.